 Severe symptoms that require immediate medical attention include:

 - blueish color in the lips or face

 If you or a loved one experiences any of these emergency warning signs, call 911 immediately.
-People who are older than 60 and people who have existing serious health conditions such as heart disease, lung disease, and diabetes appear to have a higher risk of developing severe illness and complications from COVID-19.
+People who are older than 60 and people who have existing serious health conditions such as cancer, chronic kidney disease, COPD (chronic obstructive pulmonary disease), heart disease, obesity, sickle cell disease, a weakened immune system, or diabetes, and people who smoke appear to have a higher risk of developing severe illness and complications from COVID-19.
 This includes people who are receiving cancer treatments that can weaken the immune system or cause lung problems and people who have cancer that has spread (metastasized) to the lungs.

 Possible complications of COVID-19 include: